SIPOC Template

 This kaizen report template is used to monitor continuous improvement in the workplace.
 It is used to identify the root cause of the problem (including 8 wastes) and optimize the business process for global competitiveness.

-This 5S Audit Checklist is a tool used by area supervisors or plant managers to perform monthly or quarterly audits.
-Use this checklist to ensure that 5S principles and set standards are being followed and implemented by workers.
+This 5S Audit Checklist is a tool used by area supervisors or plant managers to perform monthly or quarterly audits and is able to do the following: Ensure that 5S principles are being followed across the organization Implement standards in accordance with set criteria Determine the level of compliance with the 5S principle Identify areas of non-conformance to address them Assess improvement in every 5S inspections

 An FMEA template aims to identify potential problems in a process, product or design and prevent their adverse effects on customers.
-Monitor the implementation and effectiveness of corrective actions with the use of this template.
-Enable your team to easily describe the process function, identify the mechanism of failure and determine the RPN.
-Create and complete corrective actions and validate the FMEA with digital signatures.
+Monitor the implementation and effectiveness of corrective actions Enable the team to easily describe the process functions Empower the team to identify the mechanism of failure and determine the RPN Create corrective actions and add necessary notes Complete the FMEA with digital signatures of relevant stakeholders

 An 8 wastes checklist is used by area supervisors to identify any of the 8 wastes (based on 7 wastes with non-utilized talent as 8th waste) and eliminate them in the workplace.
 This intuitive 8 wastes checklist include potential causes for each waste such as waiting for information, materials, and equipment too long or steps in the process that do not add value to the customer.